 By Celia Kitzinger – 20th August 2020

-It’s shocking to log on to a regional Court of Protection video hearing and to discover that P is attending the hearing from Her Majesty’s Prison.
+It’s shocking to log on to a regional Court of Protection video hearing (COP 13524261 before Her Honour Judge Davis in a regional court) and to discover that P is attending the hearing from Her Majesty’s Prison.

 Instead of the domestic clutter of a family home, or the familiar backdrop of a care home or a hospital, the person at the centre of this hearing (let’s call him Joseph) was seated at a table with a blank wall behind him in a stark institutional prison setting.